ICTAPhogeschool/apvaardig_digitap/README.md

 See Dutch(nl) file as example.

 ## License
-Moodle Plugin quiz_reporting_block is licensed under the GNU GPL v3 or later.
+Moodle Plugin quiz_reporting is licensed under the GNU GPL v3 or later.
 See the LICENSE file for details.

 # Credits
 The quiz report block was developed by <strong>John S.</strong> and is maintained by <strong>John S.</strong>.